-The Malta International Arts Festival runs from 12 to 21 June 2026 and is one of the best cultural reasons to study in Malta in early summer.
+The Malta International Arts Festival runs from 12 to 21 June 2026, and it’s one of the best cultural reasons to study here in early summer.

 The festival brings music, performance and visual art into Malta's historic spaces.
-For a language student, that means culture without needing to travel far from the main school and accommodation areas.
+For a language student that means culture you can reach easily, without travelling far from the school and the main accommodation areas.

-It is also an easy conversation starter.
-Instead of asking classmates the same questions every day, you can talk about what you saw, what surprised you and whether you would recommend it.
+It’s also an easy conversation starter.
+Instead of asking classmates the same few questions every day, you can talk about what you saw, what surprised you, and whether you’d recommend it.

-Most students do not need to attend every event.
-Choose one or two evenings, especially in Valletta, and keep the rest of the week balanced.
+You don’t need to attend every event.
+Pick one or two evenings, ideally in Valletta, and keep the rest of the week balanced.

-If you have morning lessons, an evening festival event can work well.
-If you are studying intensively, keep one quiet night before or after so you do not arrive exhausted.
+If you have morning lessons, an evening event fits in nicely.
+If you’re studying intensively, leave a quiet night before or after so you don’t turn up exhausted.

-Before you go, read the event description in English and note five words you do not know.
-After the event, explain the performance to someone who did not attend.
+Before you go, read the event description in English and note down five words you don’t know.
+Afterwards, try explaining the performance to someone who didn’t go.

-This turns a cultural night into useful speaking practice.
-It also trains you to describe opinions, atmosphere and emotion, not just basic facts.
+That turns a cultural night into real speaking practice.
+It also pushes you to describe opinions, atmosphere and emotion, not just the basic facts.

-Check the official programme, book early for ticketed events, arrive with time to find the venue, and avoid over-planning the same night.
-Valletta is compact, but summer evenings can still be busy.
+Check the official programme, book early for ticketed events, arrive with enough time to find the venue, and resist the urge to over-plan a single night.
+Valletta is compact, but summer evenings can still get busy.

-If you are travelling alone, invite classmates.
-Events are often easier and more memorable when they become part of your study-abroad social life.
+If you’re travelling alone, invite a few classmates along.
+These events are usually easier, and more memorable, when they become part of your study-abroad social life.

 Want a summer course with culture built into the experience?
 Request a quote for your dates in Malta.